nreHieW/Grove/README.md

 To access a inner node directly, use the following syntax: `parent.children["child_name"]`.

 ### Root Indices
-There are 2 types of Root Indices - `SVMRootIndex` and `FlatRootIndex` and they support the following methods.
+There are 2 types of Root Indices - `SVMRootIndex`, `FlatRootIndex`, `CrossEncoderRootIndex` and they support the following methods.
 These indices form the base of every database in `Grove`.
 1. `insert(self, item: BaseEntry, loc: str) -> None:` inserts a `BaseEntry` into the specified location of the database.
 2. `insert_all(self, items: List[BaseEntry], loc: str) -> None:` inserts a list of `BaseEntries` into the specified location.
 This is the same as calling `insert()` on each item of the list.
 3. `create_child(self, new_child_name, t:Index, loc: str, **kwargs) -> None:` creates a child at the specified location with the given `child_name` and `Index` type with the provided `kwargs`.
 Provide empty string to create child at the current `Index`.